jelleoverbeek/redesign-minor-web-dev/jelle.md

   ```

 * **Loading using JSON files**
   Another thing I tried was to load the content of the pages directly from the JSON files.
-I didn't know if it would be faster to load it into memory first and then pass it to the Nunjucks rendering engine or to conver te JSON directly.
-After testing it turned out to not make a diffrence so I loaded it directly from the JSON files.
+I didn't know if it would be faster to load it into memory first and then pass it to the Nunjucks rendering engine or to convert te JSON directly.
+After testing it turned out to not make a difference so I loaded it directly from the JSON files.

   ```javascript
   const fs = require("fs");